-The storage room used by the market was a loose description of a room at all, and had a lock on the door that probably could have been broken by an excited m dog jumping up on the frame.
+The storage room used by the market was a loose description of a room at all, and had a lock on the door that probably could have been broken by an excited dog jumping at it.
 It also came with an air shaft/skylight in the middle of the room that supplied the only light in there.
 Sometimes it was better to work in the dark so that whatever critters who lived in the gloom could not be seen.
 I still shudder thinking about it.
 The current staff doesn’t believe me when I tell them that this storage space was a step up from the previous one that we finally had to evacuate.
-Once out of the old space, I don’t believe anyone has ever entered it again.
+Let’s just say the less said about it, the better.
+And that once out of the old space, I don’t believe anyone has ever entered it again.

 Isabel and Miguel Mendez and kids, 15 years

 In pictures, the mural offered an unrealistic sense of the size of the market and I often saw visitors who came to pay homage a little disappointed at the size of the actual market.
 I’d approach them and introduce myself and almost invariably get the “It’s…smaller than I thought it would be.”
 The mural could also be a point of tension as the market organization was tasked with its protection during market hours, leading to constant reminders to vendors who liked to lean things against it.
 The wall made the spaces right below shady for some hours, which was welcome in the summer but not in the winter.
 Funny to watch people congregate in different places in the market depending on the season, just like cats searching for that spot with the perfect amount of warm sun or cool shade.